- University of Cincinnati College of Law, J.D., 2007, cum laude

 Nici has been recognized multiple times on the Ohio Super Lawyers Rising Stars list for banking and finance law.

-In addition to her legal practice, Nici is the chair of the Vorys Women's Network and an active member of the firm’s Diversity and Inclusion Committee.
+In addition to her legal practice, Nici is the chair of the Vorys Women's Network and an active member of the firm’s Diversity and Inclusion Committee and, in 2019, was one of only 15 attorneys nationally to be included on the shortlist for the Chambers Gender Diversity Lawyer of the Year award.

 Career highlights include: